panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 It's easy to miss the new line between the `return` keyword and `[item]` expression.

-The newline makes the JavaScript automatically insert a semicolon between `return` and `[item]` expression.
+However, this newline makes the JavaScript automatically insert a semicolon between `return` and `[item]` expression.

 Here's an equivalent code with the semicolon inserted after `return`: